Derivatives of Frobenius and Derivatives of Hodge weights: Some facts on Galois representations

 \subsection{$\BX_\st$ and $\BX_\dR$}

 We will use the functors $\BX_{\st}$ and $\BX_{\dR}$ defined in \cite{Cz2010}.
-These functors were already used in \cite{CzFon} to show that every admissible filtered $(\varphi,N)$-module comes from a Galois representation.
+These functors were already used in \cite{CzFon} to show that any admissible filtered $(\varphi,N)$-module comes from a Galois representation.
 In \cite{CzFon} $\BX_\st$ and $\BX_\dR$ are denoted by $V^0_{st}$ and $V^1_{st}$ respectively.